Credit rating

 What is my credit rating?

-• If you are in 3, your loan will be assessed normally on its merits.
+• If you’re rated as a 3, your loan will be assessed normally, based on its merits.

-• If your loan is rated to be a 4 or 5 then more than likely your loan will be declined unless there is a very good reason to mitigate the higher risk to the bank.
+• If your loan is rated to be a 4, your loan will likely be declined unless there is a good reason.

-Your credit score is a lender’s automatic calculation of the risk of your loan application based on your credit history, employment, stability, income and security for your loan.
+Your credit rating is a lender’s automatic calculation of the risk of your loan application based on your credit history, employment, stability, income and security for your loan.

-The banks have their own formula for calculating a credit score, for this reason each lender will view the risk of your application in different ways.
-Lenders do not publish the method they use to calculate a credit score as otherwise people would be able to work out ways around it!
+The banks have their own formula for calculating a credit rating.
+For this reason, each lender will view the risk of your application in different ways.

-We have worked out which lenders see which aspects of an application to be a high risk and can work out who can approve your loan, please enquire online for more information.
-Or alternatively, find out what your indicative credit score is using our free credit score calculator.
+We have worked out which lenders see which aspects of an application to be high risk and can work out who can approve your loan, please call us on 1300 889 743 or fill in our free assessment form for more information.

 Can I get a home loan with a bad credit rating?